-A benchmark problem for transient 3D density dependent groundwater flow is needed to validate the computer code MOCDENS3D correctly.
-Unfortunately, no 3D analytical solution is available in which transport of salt by means of advection and hydrodynamic dispersion is considered.
+In fact, a transient 3D density dependent groundwater flow benchmark problem is needed to validate the computer code MOCDENS3D correctly.
+Unfortunately, a 3D analytical solution, where transport of salt by means of advection and hydrodynamic dispersion is taken into account, is not (yet) available.
 It used to be common practice to apply Henry's problem (2D) as a benchmark for groundwater codes which simulate sea water intrusion in coastal aquifers (Henry, 1964).
-However, it appeared that Henry's analytical solution is not accurate (Segol, 1994).
-If, however, the benchmark is reduced to a sharp interface between fresh and saline groundwater, then quite a few analytical solutions exist, such as the upconing problem of Bear & Dagan (1964), sharp interface problems in unconfined, confined and semi-confined situations (e.g. Van Dam, 1983) as well as the stationary vertical sharp interface and a fingering problem (Oude Essink, 1998a) as well as for the evolution of a freshwater lens in a one-dimensional aquifer (Oude Essink, 1998b).
+However, it appeared that Henry's analytical solution is not accurate10 (Segol, 1994).
+If, however, the benchmark is reduced to a sharp interface between fresh and saline groundwater, then quite a few solutions do exist, such as the upconing problem of Bear & Dagan (1964), sharp interface problems in unconfined, confined and semi-confined situations (e.g. Van Dam, 1983) as well as the stationary vertical sharp interface of Verruijt (1980).
+Note that MOCDENS3D has already been tested for the vertical sharp interface of Verruijt as well as for a fingering problem (Oude Essink, 1998).